 Local field office staff coordinates customer medical services that are not provided in a hospital, facility, or medical school.
 These include medical evaluation and treatment in a physician's office, including surgical and physical restoration procedures, therapy services, durable medical equipment, and prosthetic or orthotic services.

-The designated medical services coordinator (MSC) coordinates all customer physical restoration services that will be provided in a hospital, ambulatory surgical center, post-acute brain injury facility, or medical school.
-The VR counselor sends a complete courtesy case to the MSC to assist with coordination of the services.
+The VR counselor sends a complete courtesy case to the medical services coordinator (MSC).
+After consultation with the VR counselor, thedesignated MSC coordinates all customer physical restoration services that will be provided in a hospital, ambulatory surgical center, post-acute brain injury facility, or medical school.

 ……..